 If you have ever visited Disney’s Yacht Club before, you might remember that Ale and Compass was formerly Captain’s Grille.
 While I wouldn’t compare the locations in style or menu, you can still expect a warm welcome and great service.

-For the sake of providing up-to-date information, I’ve decided to add in a recent breakfast entree along with other items we have tried in the past.
+Note: For the sake of providing up-to-date information, I’ve decided to add in a few recent breakfast entrees along with other items we have tried in the past.
 Below that, I’ll add back in a few photos and thoughts on Ale and Compass’s breakfast buffet.

 If and when the buffet returns, we’ll review it again to see if things are running similarly.
 That will also give me a good excuse to return for another breakfast.

-Going into this meal, I already knew they had a good-looking vegan option for breakfast.
-But I had no idea how hearty of a meal I was getting myself into!
+On a previous visit, back in the Spring, I was on a vegetarian diet and knew Ale and Compass had a good-looking vegan option for breakfast.
+At the time, I had no idea how hearty of a meal I was getting myself into!

 Here is the plant-based breakfast protein bowl.
 It is described on the menu as a choice of tofu scramble or plant-based eggs with plant-based sausage, quinoa, sweet potatoes, chard, kale, and pickled carrots served with carrot-ginger dressing and chocolate-avocado toast.